0 Recently Viewed Program(s)

 3

-This course allows students to retrieve, organize, analyze and report data and information.
-Students are instructed on the basic Canadian Institute for Health Information (CIHI) reports' use, content, data presentation and graphing techniques.
-Students will then practice reporting the data accurately and appropriately.
-Students will also be expected to calculate hospital statistics using established formulas and understand data analysis methodology and the importance of quality data.
+This course provides students with the ability to retrieve, organize, analyze and report data and information.
+Students are instructed on the use and content of the basic Canadian Institute for Health Information (CIHI) reports and on data presentation and graphing techniques.
+Students will then practice reporting the data in an accurate and appropriate manner.
+Students will also be expected to calculate hospital statistics using established formulas, understand data analysis methodology and the importance of quality data.

 Pre-requisites: